CapivaraProjects/GYResources/README.md

 # GYResources
-This repository is dedicated to turn available green eyes resources in a API and website project
+This repository is dedicated to turn available green eyes resources in a API and website project.

 # Dependences